yasu24/Telling-Story-with-Data/final-project-part1.md

 Since I came to the US, I watched so much gun-related news, even in Pittsburgh.
 Because a gun is not familiar in my home country, Japan, I would like to discover this topic, which is the motivation of the project.
-Although it took a long time to see and research if I can provide any good information on the topic, but I would like to focus on the "Gun violence".
+Although it took a long time to see and research if I can provide any good information on the topic, I would like to focus on "Gun violence".
 In this project, I would like to find any insight based on crime, regulation, or possibly economic data.
 My purpose of the project is to reduce gun violence and victims, therefore the target audience is assumed to be government people.